-Code.
+If the above characterisation is accepted as reasonably accurate, then grocery prices are very likely to be higher under the Code than without the Code.
 However, there will be a limit to which prices can rise, since consumers and retailers, as they have already demonstrated, will switch to purchasing grocery products from Northern Ireland and elsewhere.
 Thus it appears that the impact of the Code will damage consumer welfare by raising grocery prices and will create rather than remove impediments to the passing-on of lower prices to the consumer.
-There is nothing in the Code to protect the consumer interest; there is not, for example, a consumer welfare test that needs to be satisfied before the provisions of the Code are invoked.
+There is nothing in the Code to protect the consumer interest; there is not, for example, a consumer welfare test that needs to be satisfied before the provisions of the Code is invoked.25 buying power putting pressure on margins, no recommendations or mention is made concerning a Code.